 Not sure if a content matrix is right for you?
 Take a look at these pros and cons:

 When you have a lot of content, it’s easy to get lost in it all and not be able to work out what you’ve got and what you need.
 With a content matrix, you have a really clear visual of every part of your content and what it does.
 Here are some of the benefits:

 Once you’ve laid all your content out, it’s simple to see where you have gaps and where more content needs to be created.
 You’ll be able to see if you don’t have enough content to help your potential customers through the middle of the funnel or the end.
 And you’ll see at a glance if you don’t have enough visual content.
 Instead of guessing what else you need, you’ll know!

 2. Guide customers

-With a content matrix, it’s easier to guide your customers through your sales funnel and you should find that your sales process starts to work more smoothly as any blocks and problems in your sales funnel are solved with the right sort of content.
+With a content matrix, it’s easier to guide your customers through your sales funnel.
+You should find that your sales process starts to work more smoothly as any blocks and problems in your sales funnel are solved with the right sort of content.

 5. Grow your content

 You’ll generate even more ideas for your content!
 With your existing content laid out on the matrix, you’ll make new connections that you might not have made and come up with new ideas for content and content types.